Tips for Teaching Letters

 Recognizing letters is the first step to reading and is the foundation for your child’s education.
 According to the U.S. Department of Education, kindergarteners who are already familiar with letter names typically find it easier to learn to read compared to kids who don’t recognize letters when they start kindergarten.
-To help your child learn to read faster, you can use a few proven strategies that will increase their letter recognition.
+Tips for teaching letters helps your child learn to read faster, you can use a few proven strategies that will increase their letter recognition.

 Knowledge of letters and the alphabet

 Research has shown that one of the best predictors of reading achievement for first-year readers is their ability to identify both upper and lower case letters.
 For younger children, you can begin by reading aloud to your child every day and providing letters to play with, such as letter puzzles or magnetic letters that stick to the refrigerator.